gnosischain/click-runner/README.md

 The two feeds are mirror images and neither covers both networks.
 That is upstream reality, not a gap to close.

+### These tables must exist BEFORE the dbt side merges

+The four tables live only in a dev database until an ingestor run creates them in `crawlers_data` (both ingestors issue `CREATE TABLE IF NOT EXISTS`, so a single run of each is enough — the cron does not have to be deployed yet).

+That ordering is not cosmetic. dbt-cerebro's `int_hopr_nodes` reads `stg_crawlers_data__hopr_network_nodes` for per-node liveness, and that model **already runs in production today**.
+Merging the dbt HOPR work while these tables are absent does not just leave the new models unbuilt — it breaks a live model, because a view over a missing table fails to create at all.

+So: run the ingestors against prod (or deploy the cron) first, then merge the dbt side.
+Either order of the two ingestors is fine; they share nothing.

 ### Running them

 Both are classes invoked through `run_queries.py` — they have no `__main__`, so